centreon/centreon-documentation/versioned_docs/version-23.04/graph-views/remote-server.md

 ---
 id: remote-server
-title: Install on a Remote server
+title: Installing on a remote server
 ---

+> As MAP (Legacy) will not evolve anymore, we suggest you install [Centreon MAP](introduction-map.md) instead.
+MAP has significant advantages compared to MAP (Legacy) including:
+- Web editor: Create and edit your views directly from your web browser.
+- New server: Brand new server and data model providing better performance.

-## Installation of Centreon MAP for a Centreon remote server
+## Centreon MAP (Legacy) installation for a Centreon remote server

-Installation of Centreon MAP extension on a Centreon remote server has to be done exactly like the installation on a central server, only configuration and uninstallation are different.
+Installation of Centreon MAP (Legacy) extension on a Centreon remote server has to be done exactly like the installation on a central server, only configuration and uninstallation are different.